karmada-io/karmada/docs/working-with-flux.md

 If you want to propagate Helm releases for your apps to member clusters, you can refer to the guide below.

-1. Define a Flux `HelmRepository` and a `HelmRelease` manifest in Karmada Control plane.
+1. Define a Flux `HelmRepository` and a `HelmRelease` manifest in the Karmada Control Plane.
 They will serve as resource templates.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2